Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 2nd number = Give ammo boost to assistants.
 			// 3rd number = Give ammo boost to teammates.
 			"Ammo Boost Reward"			"1,1,1"

+			// The amount of ammo to regenerate per second as a reward to survivors.
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Rewards" section of their settings.
+			// --
+			// Separate amounts with commas (",").
+			// --
+			// Amounts limit: 3
+			// Character limit for each amount: 12
+			// --
+			// Minimum value for each amount: 0 (OFF)
+			// Maximum value for each amount: 999999 (Highest)
+			// --
+			// 1st number = Amount for killers.
+			// 2nd number = Amount for assistants.
+			// 3rd number = Amount for teammates.
+			"Ammo Regen Reward"			"1,1,1"

 			// The attack boost to reward to survivors.
 			// Note: This setting can be used for standard Tanks.